the-drunk-coder/megra.rs/README.md

 If the `-r` option is used, Mégra is started in REPL (command-line) mode.
 If you want to integrate it in your favourite editor, that might be helpful.

+## Learning Mégra

+Now that you should have things up and running, it's time to learn how to use this langunage, right ?
+Here's where you can start!